akramarenkov/flow/limit/README.md

 ## Purpose

-Limits the speed of passing data elements from the input channel to the output channel
+Limits the speed of passing data items from the input channel to the output channel

-The speed limit is set by the **Rate** structure, in which the **Quantity** field specifies the number of data elements that must pass over the time interval specified in the **Interval** field
+The speed limit is set by the **Rate** structure, in which the **Quantity** field specifies the number of data items that must pass over the time interval specified in the **Interval** field

 ## Peculiarities

-As we know, the speed of 1000 data elements per second is, in fact, the same speed as 1 data element per millisecond specified in different units of measurement
+As we know, the speed of 1000 data items per second is, in fact, the same speed as 1 data item per millisecond specified in different units of measurement

-However, the units of measurement affect the distribution of data elements written to the output channel over time and the performance of the discipline
+However, the units of measurement affect the distribution of data items written to the output channel over time and the performance of the discipline

-If the speed is specified as 1000 data elements per second, first 1000 data elements will be written to the output channel, and then a pause will be made equal to 1 second minus the time spent writing 1000 data elements
+If the speed is specified as 1000 data items per second, first 1000 data items will be written to the output channel, and then a pause will be made equal to 1 second minus the time spent writing 1000 data items

-If the speed is specified in the form of 1 data element per millisecond, first 1 data element will be written to the output channel, and then a pause will be made equal to 1 millisecond minus the time spent on writing 1 data element
+If the speed is specified in the form of 1 data item per millisecond, first 1 data item will be written to the output channel, and then a pause will be made equal to 1 millisecond minus the time spent on writing 1 data item

-However, the performance of the discipline if the speed is specified in the form of 1 data element per millisecond will be lower but the uniformity of the distribution of data elements over time will be higher
+However, the performance of the discipline if the speed is specified in the form of 1 data item per millisecond will be lower but the uniformity of the distribution of data items over time will be higher

-Thus, when choosing units of measurement, you can balance between the uniform distribution of data elements over time and performance (the maximum achievable speed)
+Thus, when choosing units of measurement, you can balance between the uniform distribution of data items over time and performance (the maximum achievable speed)

 Based on measurements, specifying a time interval of less than 10 milliseconds significantly reduces performance and accuracy